 An introduction to the study of history, designed for general education for non- majors and as a core course for majors.
 Students will acquire an understanding of the important people, events, and concepts that shape history through the use of critical thinking and analytical skills.
 By approaching history as a historian, students will examine historical scholarship, primary source materials and the methods used by historians to understand the past.
 While specific topics will vary from year to year, sample topics include Medieval Military History and the Crusades.
-G-HI 130 is a prerequisite for HI 410.
+G-HI 130 is a prerequisite for HI 410 and department majors should take this in their first year of study.
 This course fulfills the general education distribution requirement for History.
 (Spring)